 Q: In what ways has Australia’s defence policy changed in the new strategic outlook?
 How has China responded?

-Peter Jennings: Australia has a tradition of producing what we call “defence white papers” every five years or so.
-[This one] is essentially a policy update that will change the current direction of Australian defence thinking in significant ways—increased spending on military equipment, for example.
+Peter Jennings: Australia has a tradition of producing what we call “defence white papers” every five years or so. is essentially a policy update that will change the current direction of Australian defence thinking in significant ways—increased spending on military equipment, for example.
 Strategically, we are going to prioritize our immediate region— the Indo-Pacific.
 For the past few decades our defence force has maintained a very close operational focus on the Middle East, but I think this is relative history which won’t last for very much longer.

 The language of the Strategic Update is cautious and, in some ways, coded.
 There’s no question that the language employed is a result of actions taken by a more assertive China.
 Government thinking was largely influenced by China’s increased militarization of the South China Sea.
 Since 2015, China’s military capacity has hastily extended into Southeast Asia, up to the coast of Indonesia.
 This is the strategic picture our government must consider.